FAS 133 ASC 815 Accounting for Derivatives & Hedging|

 Hedge accounting methodology is established by provisions of FAS 133 for reporting of gains and losses on transactions intended to hedge exposed positions, referred to as FAS 133 designated hedges.
 Various criteria must be met as specified in FAS 133 in order to use hedge accounting for U.S. financial reporting, along with determination of whether the transactions are cash flow hedges or fair value hedges.
 Transaction documentation that complies with the requirements of FAS 133 is essential in order to obtain hedge accounting treatment (FAS 133 specifies a number of hedge documentation requirements).

 For transactions that qualify under FAS 133 criteria, hedge accounting treatment allows gains and losses on hedging instruments such as forward contracts and derivatives to be deferred and recognized when the offsetting gain or loss on the item being hedged is recognized.
 The 'ineffective' component of hedge results must be realized in current income, while the effective portion is initially posted to Other Comprehensive Income (OCI) and then later re-classified to income in the same time period in which the forecasted cash flow is recognized in earnings.
 Other Comprehensive Income is a place to “park” gains and losses on hedges until it is time to recognized them in current income.
 It is part of the income statement, but not current earnings.
-FAS 133 hedge transactions may be either fair value hedges, cash flow hedges, or foreign currency hedges, as described below.
+FAS 133 hedge transactions may be either fair value hedges, cash flow hedges, or foreign currency hedges.

 Fair value hedges.
 For a derivative designated under FAS 133 as hedging the exposure to changes in the fair value of a recognized asset or liability or a firm commitment (referred to as a fair value hedge), the gain or loss is recognized in earnings in the period of change together with the offsetting loss or gain on the hedged item attributable to the risk being hedged.
 The effect of that FAS 133 accounting is to reflect in earnings the extent to which the hedge is not effective in achieving offsetting changes in fair value.